Owen Miller Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the seventh-best in the league.
+- The Orioles pitching staff is seventh in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.19 team ERA that ranks 15th across all league pitching staffs.
+- The Orioles' 4.17 team ERA ranks 15th across all league pitching staffs.

-- Orioles pitchers combine to give up 69 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Orioles pitchers combine to allow 69 total home runs at a clip of 1.2 per game (to rank 18th in the league).

 © 2023 Data Skrive.
 All rights reserved.